Legal · Plain English · Applies to all Red Flagg™ services

 Quoted in ZAR.
 VAT added at current South African rate.

 Monthly subscriptions billed in advance.
+Store purchases charged at checkout.
+NFP rates available on every subscription plan and Board Readiness — tell us you’re an NFP and we’ll apply the rate.
 Invoice due in 7 days.
-Late payments may get your service suspended (we'll warn you first).
-Tax is on top of the quoted price.
-If we put prices up, we'll give you 30 days to cancel without penalty.
+Late payments may get your service suspended (we’ll warn you first).
+Tax is on top unless shown otherwise.

 Acceptable use